Is Mexico Safe? Avoid These Cities

 Residents and visitors alike often express concerns about safety, as the city’s proximity to the Guatemalan border adds layers of complexity to the security issues.
 While Tapachula is rich in natural beauty and cultural diversity, the ongoing struggles with crime and instability make it a less appealing option for those prioritizing safety and security in their living environment.

 Where Would I Live?
-Where Is Safe?
+Where Is Safe for Travel Plans?

 Despite having a list of cities in Mexico I wouldn’t want to live in, there are dozens and dozens more I would move to in a heartbeat.
 And I assure you that I will NEVER recommend a city or town I wouldn’t personally live in or visit.